adriennefriend/imposter-syndrome-disclaimer/README.md

-# imposter-syndrome-disclaimer
+# imposter syndrome disclaimer
-Invitation to contribute by acknowledging our humanity
+An invitation to contribute by acknowledging our humanity